What Happened On This Day May 5 In F1 History?

 1985

 The 1985 San Marino Grand Prix concluded in chaos.
-Alain Prost initially claimed the win, but two hours later, he was disqualified for being two kilos underweight after his car ran out of fuel during the warm-down lap.
+Alain Prost initially claimed the win, but two hours later, he was disqualified for his McLaren being two kilos underweight after his car ran out of fuel during the warm-down lap.

 During the race Ayrton Senna, driving for Team Lotus and later Stefan Johansson in the Ferrari, also ran out of fuel while leading.
 Nelson Piquet, and his hopes of a podium finish vanished as his car stopped on the final lap, also due to a fuel issue.
 Ultimately, Elio de Angelis in the Lotus-Renault was declared the winner, though he was already at the airport.
 Thierry Boutsen, who had to push his Arrows car to the finish due to fuel also running out of fuel, was placed second.
 However, protests arose from other teams, contesting Boutsen’s finish as he hadn’t pushed the car completely over the finishing line.
 His second place would stand.